zhujiagang/DTPP/README.md

 bash hmdb_scripts_split_1/train_rgb_tpp_delete_dropout_split_1.sh
 ```
 The learned model weights will be saved in `snapshot/`.
-The aforementioned testing process can be used to evaluate them.

-#Other Info

 ## Citation
 Please cite the following paper if you feel this repository useful.